 These dry erase incentive charts are PERFECT for this.
 They are completely customize-able to be used for anything you want and they’re super affordable!
 We use them in our house for chores, behavior, homework, and anything we can think of to use a reward system for.
 We actually even use these to track when bills have been paid!
 Seriously, these things are the best!

-- EASY TO WIPE OFF: Coated with premium PET film, which is much easier to wipe off than cheap PVC...
+- EASY TO WIPE OFF: Coated with PET film, which is...

 Make Spring Cleaning a Game for Older Kids

 Okay, so the older kids probably won’t get that excited over stickers… I mean, that’s little kid stuff, right?